seb86/WooCommerce-Subscription-Shortcodes/README.md

 Experimental extension providing a few shortcodes that you can use to add details about the subscription product where you want them to be.
 Either to be used in a custom theme for your single product pages or use them to blog about a product you are selling.

-These shortcodes are compaitable with [WooCommerce Subscribe to All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) currently in development.
+These shortcodes are compaitable with [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) currently in development.

 ---